sleepingkingstudios/stannum/DEVELOPMENT.md

 - update #size to add @children.reduce { |sum, child| sum + child.size }
   - should include each child's size

+### RSpec

+- MatchConstraint matcher (#match_constraint macro)
+- Matcher mixin - use a constraint in place of an RSpec matcher!

 ### Structs